About Swiss RE Solutions Holding Corporation

 Swiss Re writes reinsurance for both property/casualty and life and health insurers.
 It also writes property/casualty reinsurance for corporate and public sector clients that are self-insured and help them manage their risk.
 For insurers looking to unload old books of life insurance, the company's Life Capital group will buy up closed books and maintain the policies; that unit also stays busy making the most of the assets generated by its other businesses.
 While Swiss Re is active around the globe, its activities in the Americas account for more than 45% of its total premiums.
-Operating from offices in about 25 countries, Swiss Re sells its products globally through both direct sales and distributors.
+Operating from offices in about 30 countries.

 Swiss Re operates through three core business segments: Reinsurance (representing some 85% of net premiums), Corporate Solutions (about 10%), and Life Capital (less than 5%).